Lascaux Caves travel guide

-These internationally renowned caves are situated about 30km north of Sarlat.
+These internationally renowned caves are situated about 30km north of Sarlat close to Montignac.

 We have lived in striking distance of Lascaux caves for some years now without ever going to visit.
 Somehow pre-historic paintings and the fact that you can only visit a replica site put me off.
 However I have finally been and can't recommend it enough.
 The replication is meticulous and the paintings are absolutely gorgeous and have a level of sophistication making it hard to believe they were painted by pre-historic man.